 Whether you've just adopted an adult cat or a kitten, cat-proofing your home is vitally important to keep your cat safe.
-We advise anyone bringing a new cat into their home to make sure it is catproof first, not JUST adopters of young kittens.
+We advise anyone bringing a new cat into their home to make sure it is cat-proof first, not JUST adopters of young kittens.
 Cats are curious and can get into all sorts of mischief, so taking steps to prevent accidents and protect your belongings is essential.
 Regularly evaluate your home for potential hazards and make adjustments to ensure a safe environment for your cat.
 Providing appropriate toys, scratching posts, and engaging activities will also help keep your cat mentally and physically stimulated while reducing the likelihood of them engaging in destructive behaviors.
-Here's a guide to cat-proofing your home:
+Use this guide to help you get started on cat-proofing your home.